 Dealing with TIES

 This is the most important and useful feature in this procedure.
 The TIES option allows us to control the ranking number when there is a TIE between the same Rank.
 There are four options that you can use for dealing with TIES.

 LOWThe tied Values are assigned to the lower rank with the LOW option specified.

 - HIGH Tied values are assigned to the higher rank.

 - MEAN Tied values are assigned the mean of the corresponding ranks, which is also the default option.

 DENSEThe ranks are consecutive integers that begin with 1 end with a number of unique values of the VAR variable.

-Below is an example of all the options and its result on the Ranking of the variable age.
+Below is an example of all the options and their result on the Ranking of the variable age.